denigma/denigma/docs/main.rst

 The requirements are not installed on the local env.
 On installing the requirements locally, it was found that MySQL-python-1.2.4b3 could not be installed because distribute was only version 0.6.24, but version 0.6.28 is required.
 The same version is installed on the global pip on deployment.
-It was also noted that MySQL-python had to be installed extra during deployment.
+It was also noted that MySQL-python had to be pythoinstalled extra during deployment.
 Therefore, the most rational explaination might be that pip failed during deployment. virtualenv & distribute shall be always kept up-to-date: ::